Jake Cinninger: History

 In 2004, five years after their initial split, Cinninger reformed Ali Baba's Tahini to record an album in the North Carolina mountains.

 In 2020, Ali Baba's Tahini released a new record, "Bottom Feeders", which brought the South Bend based band back together for the first record in many years.

+July 7, 2026 it was announced through social media that Jake would be exiting the band Umphrey's McGee after 26 years.

 Guitars

 Cinninger uses a G&L Comanche, G&L S500, G&L ASAT, a G&L S500 deluxe, G&L Legacy, a Fender Stratocaster, a Babicz Identity Series Jumbo Cutaway Acoustic, and various custom Becker guitars.
 Jake's current touring rig consists mainly of an orange custom shop G&L Legacy, a red G&L commanche (used when power conditioning on stage requires noiseless pickups), and a custom made 7 string guitar.
 On tour these guitars are run into a custom schroeder amplification head for clean tones, and a custom OldField head for higher gain tones.
 He also uses an early '80s Marshall JCM 800, endorses Marshall Vintage Modern amps, OldField amps, and also uses Fuchs Audio Technology, and with Umphrey's McGee endorses Moog synthesizers, Morley effects pedals, Source Audio effect pedals and BBE Sound effects.

 Jake also incorporates an unusual type of tremolo arm on his G&L guitar.
 The arm itself is a small piece of metal which is conformed to a specific shape.
 It is used as a palm rest to actuate the vibrato.
 This device is called the "Jake Blade" and was custom made.

 The "Jake Blade" is now available on the Umphrey's Mcgee website in the merchandise section.